First steps towards launching a tire recycling or pyrolysis business

 This part must focus on the technological details and different parts of the line considered for the project.
 This analysis should focus on criteria such as:

-- Product type (considering the range of usual production outputs, such as crumb rubber, rubber powder, oil, carbon black, steel, etc.)
+- Product type (considering the range of usual production outputs, such as crumb rubber, rubber powder, light fraction oil, heavy fraction oil, raw recovered Carbon Black, recovered Carbon Black, steel, etc.)

 - Technology setup

 - Output/Input, estimated hourly production rate